 3. Reservation launch: SNKRS can be used on either a desktop or a smart phone but if the launch is a reservation that requires an in-store pick up, you will need to use your smart phone and the phone’s location needs to be accessible.

-Nike began using a SNKRS reservation system in 2015 (starting with an Jordan 1 silhouette) for its very coveted launches.
+Nike began using a SNKRS reservation system in 2015 (starting with a Jordan 1 silhouette) for its very coveted launches.
 For store pick-up reserve drops, the button will change from “notify me” to “reserve.”
 In order to be considered, your phone’s location will need to be turned on.
 Push the reserve button and then choose a nearby pick-up location.
 Some but not all reserve drops offer the option of shipping.

-In some cases, Nike offers SNKRS Pass, which is limited to locations within a select group of cities and stores (almost always Chicago and New York).
+In some cases, Nike offers SNKRS Pass, which is limited to locations within a select group of cities and stores, which are almost always Chicago and New York.
 If you haven’t saved your sizing and payment info, you will be asked to provide that.
 If you win the shoe you will received the famed “Got ‘Em” message on the app.
 If the shoe is a pick-up-only drop, Nike will process the payment and let you know details on when/how to pick up.
 In order to take the shoes home, you will need to provide official photo identification that matches your winning SNKRS account.
 Reserve launches are FCFS so it’s a big help if your location is turned on and you have your size and payment pre-loaded and ready to go as soon as the drop is live.

 Keep in mind that SNKRS app is far from perfect.
 It can be glitchy and if you visit the @nikestore feed you can see it’s filled with people complaining about usage issues.
 Most of the time Nike recommends signing out and signing back in or reinstalling the app.
 If you’re still having problems and there is stock available, you can also call 800-806-6453 from 4:00 AM-11:00 pm PST seven days a week.